veraison/services/end-to-end/README.md

 This directory contains a quick-and-dirty example of performing provisioning and verification using command line tools that come with a Veraison deployment.
+All the instructions on this page refer to the Docker-based deployment.
+To use the native deployment, just substitute "docker" with "native" in all the commands given below.
+For example, `make native-deploy` instead of `make docker-deploy`, and `./end-to-end-native provision` instead of `./end-to-end-docker provision`

 ## Prerequisites